 Most people with cardiomyopathy have heart failure.

 There are many types of cardiomyopathy, with different causes.
 Some of the more common ones are:

 Procedures or surgeries may also be used, including:

 Recently, implantable artificial heart pumps have been developed.
-However, very few patients are able to have this advanced treatment.
+These may be used for very severe cases.
+However, not all people need or are able to have this advanced treatment.

-Hare JM.
+Falk RH, Hershberger RE.
 The dilated, restrictive, and infiltrative cardiomyopathies.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald’s Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 68.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 65.

 McKenna WJ, Elliott P. Diseases of the myocardium and endocardium.
 In Goldman L, Schafer AI, eds.
 Goldman’s Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 60.